Ability of a physical system to produce a job.

-- Solar thermal
+- Solar thermal energy.

-- Solar photovoltaics
+- Solar photovoltaic energy.

-The use of solar thermal is to use heat energy obtained from solar radiation to heat a fluid, depending on its temperature,…
+The use of solar thermal is to use heat energy obtained from solar radiation to heat a fluid, depending…

 To explain the history of nuclear energy we could distinguish three major stages: